Born: 31 December 1997 (Southend-on-Sea, England)

-In August, 2019, he joined Championship side Stoke City on loan for the 2019/20 season.
+In August, 2019, he joined Championship side Stoke City on loan, making 15 appearances before returning to Spurs in January, 2020.
 He'd spent the previous campaign on loan with Stoke's league rivals Swansea City, where he made 33 appearances in all competitions.

 Born and raised in Southend, Cameron attended Eastwood Academy and joined the Club aged 11.
 He made 28 appearances for our Under-18s, scoring twice, in 2013/14 despite still being a schoolboy.

 Part of our Premier League Under-18 Champions Cup-winning side in September, 2014, he scored once in six appearances for our Under-18s in 2014/15 and played 10 times for the Under-21s.
 He also started five times in the FA Youth Cup as we made it through to the semi-finals.

 Cameron enjoyed another season of progress at the Club in 2015/16.
 Regularly captaining our Under-21 side, he played 13 league games at that level during that campaign, scoring once, while also playing twice in the Premier League Under-21 International Cup.
 He also made one appearance in the FA Youth Cup.
 His progress was rewarded with a series of opportunities to train with the senior squad and he made it onto the first team bench on four occasions in the Europa League between December, 2015, and March, 2016.